php-fig/fig-standards/proposed/clock-meta.md

 ### 3.1 Goals

-* Provide a simple way mockable way to read the current time
+* Provide a simple and mockable way to read the current time
 * Allow interopability between libraries when reading the clock

 ### 3.2 Non-Goals